 Scheherazade in Arabian Nights seems a toned-down version of this.
 She was restricted by her culture to the context of harem intrigue, of course, but she plays this trope as far as it can go within the context.
 She was intelligent, brave, and knew her own mind.

 Esther was rather like this.
-She waslike Scheherazade, but had ruthlessness as well.
-Of all the books of the Tanakh (Jewish Bible), she is only one of two women to have a book named after her.
+She was like Scheherazade, but ruthless as well.
+She is one of only two women to have a book of the Tanakh (Jewish Bible) named after her.

 Deborah, the only female Judge of Israelnote For those living under a rock, that meant "leader of the Israelites" at the time..
 With her general Barak, she led the Israelites against the Canaanites (Barak didn't trust his own judgment).
 In her own words: